beanumber/etl/cran-comments.md

 0 errors | 0 warnings | 0 notes

 * Code coverage is 85%.
-* I believe this will fix the error reported here (https://www.r-project.org/nosvn/R.check/r-devel-linux-x86_64-fedora-clang/etl-00check.html)
+* I believe this will fix the error reported here (https://www.r-project.org/nosvn/R.check/r-devel-linux-x86_64-fedora-clang/etl-00check.html).
+I checked this with r-hub on Fedora and found no errors.

 ## Reverse dependencies